jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-survey-likert.md

 Name | Type | Value
 -----|------|------
-Q0, Q1, ... , Q*n* | numeric | The response to each question will be recorded in its own variable, with the first question in the trial being recorded in `Q0`, the second in `Q1`, and so on.
+responses | JSON string | A string in JSON format containing the responses for each question.
+The encoded object will have a separate variable for the response to each question, with the first question in the trial being recorded in `Q0`, the second in `Q1`, and so on.
 The responses are recorded as integers, representing the position of the slider on the scale. rt | numeric | The response time in milliseconds for the subject to make a response.
 The time is measured from when the questions first appear on the screen until the subject's response.

 ## Examples